mspnp/iaas-landing-zone-baseline/networking/README.md

 ## Topology details

-See the [AKS baseline network topology](./topology.md) for specifics on how this hub-spoke model has its subnets defined and IP space allocation concerns accounted for.
+See the [IaaS baseline network topology](./topology.md) for specifics on how this hub-spoke model has its subnets defined and IP space allocation concerns accounted for.

 ## See also